DeLand, Florida: Historic districts

 Downtown DeLand's main street, Woodland Boulevard, has a number of notable 19th-century buildings.
 It is officially known as Downtown DeLand Historic District.

 The Garden District is a mixed-use neighborhood adjacent to downtown DeLand, which is officially known as Downtown DeLand's Historic Garden District.
 The neighborhood was originally developed between 1900 and 1920.
 It fell into a long period of decline after World War II, and by the 1980s, had become blighted.

-In 2001, Michael E. Arth, a California artist, urban designer and filmmaker, bought 27 dilapidated structures, renamed the area the Garden District, and lobbied to create a new historic district.
-During the following eight years, he restored or rebuilt 32 homes and businesses, which have become the core of a neighborhood revival.
-The feature-length documentary film New Urban Cowboy: Toward a New Pedestrianism tells the story of DeLand and the Garden District.
-The film premiered in DeLand in January 2009 at the newly restored Athens Theatre.
-Previously, the film had appeared in seven film festivals and received the Audience Choice Award at the Real to Reel International Film Festival in 2008.
+In 2001, an artist bought 27 dilapidated structures, renamed the area the Garden District, and lobbied to create a new historic district.
+During the following eight years, he restored 32 homes and businesses, which have become the core of a neighborhood revival.
+This was documented in the film New Urban Cowboy: Toward a New Pedestrianism.